 5 Tips to Become a Gantt Chart Expert Using Atlassian Confluence

-Imagine you have to visualize a long-term project the simplest way possible.
+Imagine you have to visualize a long-term project in the simplest way possible.
 What is the first solution that comes to your mind?
-Most project managers would say that a Gantt chart can be a real lifesaver in this situation.
-This powerful tool for project planning helps you display the sequence of the main project stages and tasks, as well as their duration within one chart.
+Most project managers would say that a Gantt chart can be a lifesaver.
+This powerful tool for project planning helps you display the sequence of the main project stages and tasks and their duration within one chart.
 For this purpose, this is the most illustrative method so far.

 Consider the following situation: you are in charge of a new project.
 Unexpectedly, the vice president of your company has requested a detailed one-page project timeline to look through as soon as possible.

 - all deadlines written in separate sticky notes

 - the project tasks placed on several Confluence pages

 - the key events marked in the team calendar

 You’ve been given an hour to assemble all this information on one Confluence page.